shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ### Backend Components

-You can now define the expression for the comparison in SQL.
-For example `>=` cab defined like seen below:
+You may now define the expression for the comparison in SQL.
+For example `>=` can be defined like seen below:

 ```javascript
 Ext.define('Shopware.apps.Vote.view.list.extensions.Filter', {